learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 ### Definition of professionalism
 Professionalism can be defined as the conduct, behavior, and attitude exhibited by individuals in a professional setting.
 In software engineering, professionalism includes a range of behaviors that demonstrate a commitment to delivering high-quality work, effective collaboration, and maintaining ethical standards.

+Also the definition of software engineering professionalism: Software engineering professionalism is a movement to make software engineering a profession, with aspects such as degree and certification programs, professional associations, professional ethics, and government licensing.
+(From Wekipedia: https://en.wikipedia.org/wiki/Software_engineering_professionalism)

 ### The role of ethics in software engineering
 Ethics play a significant role in software engineering as they guide engineers in making responsible decisions that impact users, clients, and colleagues.
 Ethical considerations include data privacy, security, accessibility, and fairness, ensuring that the software development process benefits all stakeholders without causing harm.